A group of medical staff and professionals wearing scrubs and suits pose together for a photo.

 However, when symptoms become persistent or difficult to control, specialist assessment may be recommended to discuss further hernia treatments, including hernia surgery in selected cases.
 At The British Hernia Centre, treatment plans are tailored to the individual patient and the severity of their symptoms.

-We provide specialist assessment and treatment for patients with hiatal hernia and reflux symptoms.
+The British Hernia Centre provides specialist assessment and treatment for patients experiencing hiatal hernia and reflux symptoms.